Pakistan appeals against freeing Islamists convicted of U.S. journalist Pearl's beheading

 Pearl, 38, was investigating Islamist militants in Karachi after the Sept.
 11, 2001, attacks on the United States when he was kidnapped.
 A video of his beheading emerged weeks later.

+Secretary of State Antony Blinken on Friday “reinforced” U.S. concern over the case in a call with Shah Mahmood Qureshi, Pakistan’s minister of foreign affairs, according to the State Department.

+The two “discussed how to ensure accountabliity” for Sheikh and others resposible for Pearl’s kidnapping and murder, according to a readout of a call.

-Washington was also prepared to prosecute Sheikh in the United States, Blinken said.
+On Thursday, Blinken called the ruling “an affront to terrorism victims everywhere, including in Pakistan” and said Washington was prepared to prosecute Sheikh in the United States.

-Writing and reporting by Asif Shahzad in Islamabad; Editing by John Stonestreet, Philippa Fletcher and Alex Richardson
+Writing and reporting by Asif Shahzad in Islamabad; Additional reporting by Simon Lewis in Washington; Editing by Alex Richardson and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.